pranjal-joshi/FuzeDatabase/README.md

 Edit the paths in ```db_bkp.bat``` file according to your environment.

-### Setting up schedule backup with Task Scheduler:
+### Setting up scheduled backup with Task Scheduler:

 * Open Task Schedular
 * Click on "Create Basic Task"